schenlap/venus_kostal_pico/README.md

 scp venus_kostal_pico/* root@venusip:/data/venus_kostal_pico/
 ```

+## VELib pyhton
+VElib is necessary.
+Copy the wohle velib directory somewhere from venus into the directory of venus_kostal_pico.

 # Test
 You can test you script with /data/rc.local.
 You should now see your inverter on venus display.
 To get same debug output you can start ```kosatal.py``` from the console.
 It should look something like this:
 ```